nicobao/cv-cover/README.md

 ### Disclaimer

-By contributing to this project, either by opening an issue, updating the wiki, or sending a commit/pull-request via git, you accept to license your work under the [license used by the project](#license).
+By contributing to this repository, either by opening an issue, updating the wiki, or sending a commit/pull-request via git, you accept to license your work under the [license used by the project](#license).